zebrunner/community-edition/docs/config-guide.md

 ## SonarQube Integration

+The sonarqube static analysis is invoked for each webhook event triggered on your target repository(pushes and/or pull/merge requests).

+If the event is a pull/merge request the reports from the sonarqube analysis will be decorated into the pull request itself for the correspondant scm system.
+On the contrary, only the analysys will run for push events.

+> Note: default credentials for embedded sonarqube are: admin/admin, we recommend changing them after setting up zebrunner

-Sonarqube pull request decoration is supported for **github and gitlab**
+> Note: Sonarqube pull request decoration is supported for **Github** and **Gitlab**

-In order to integrate non-embedded SonarQube instance, please:
+> Note: if the sonarqube server is not available the analysys will be skipped

+### Integrate private sonarqube server

+If you have a private sonarqube instance and you have decided to use it, please follow the steps bellow:

    * Login to Jenkins, go to **Manage Jenkins > System Configuration > Global Properties**
-   * Search for **SONAR_URL** and change the value for your private SonarQube instance
+   * Search for **SONAR_URL** and change the value with your private SonarQube instance url
-  > Note: Compatible SonarQube version is 7.9.3+
+   > Note: Compatible SonarQube version is 7.9.3 - 8.0

-### GitHub
+### GitHub configuration

+To enable **pull rqeuest decoration** on your github repository you need to create a **GitHub App**, his purpose is to publish the sonarqube reports generated on the webhook event being processed as **checks** into the pull request itself on github.

 #### Create a [GitHub App](https://developer.github.com/apps/about-apps/)